Mughal architecture

-Mughal architecture is the type of Indo-Islamic architecture developed by the Mughals in the 16th, 17th and 18th centuries throughout the ever-changing extent of their empire in the Indian subcontinent.
-It developed from the architectural styles of earlier Muslim dynasties in India and from Iranian and Central Asian architectural traditions, particularly Timurid architecture.
+Mughal architecture is the style of architecture developed in the Mughal Empire in the 16th, 17th and 18th centuries throughout the ever-changing extent of their empire in the Indian subcontinent.
+It developed from the architectural styles of earlier Indo-Islamic architecture and from Iranian and Central Asian architectural traditions, particularly the Timurid architecture.
 It also further incorporated and syncretized influences from wider Indian architecture, especially during the reign of Akbar (r.
 1556–1605).
-Mughal buildings have a uniform pattern of structure and character, including large bulbous domes, slender minarets at the corners, massive halls, large vaulted gateways, and delicate ornamentation; examples of the style can be found in modern-day Afghanistan, Bangladesh, India and Pakistan.
+Mughal buildings have a uniform pattern of structure and character, including large bulbous domes, slender minarets at the corners, massive halls, large vaulted gateways, and delicate ornamentation.
+Examples of the style are found mainly in modern-day India, Pakistan, Bangladesh, and Afghanistan.

 The Mughal dynasty was established after the victory of Babur at Panipat in 1526.
 During his five-year reign, Babur took considerable interest in erecting buildings, though few have survived.
-His grandson Akbar built widely, and the style developed vigorously during his reign.
+His grandson Akbar commissioned extensive construction projects, and Mughal architectural style developed significantly during his reign.
 Among his accomplishments were Agra Fort, the fort-city of Fatehpur Sikri, and the Buland Darwaza.
 Akbar's son Jahangir commissioned the Shalimar Gardens in Kashmir.

-Mughal architecture reached its zenith during the reign of Shah Jahan, who constructed Taj Mahal, the Jama Masjid, the Shalimar Gardens of Lahore, the Wazir Khan Mosque, and who renovated the Lahore Fort.
-The last of the great Mughal architects was Aurangzeb, who built the Badshahi Mosque, Bibi Ka Maqbara, Moti Masjid etc.
+Mughal architecture reached its zenith during the reign of Shah Jahan, who constructed the Taj Mahal, the Jama Masjid of Delhi, the Shalimar Gardens of Lahore, and renovated the Lahore Fort.
+High-ranking officials also constructed major monuments, as with the example of the Wazir Khan Mosque.
+The last of the great Mughal patrons was Aurangzeb, who commissioned the Badshahi Mosque, Bibi Ka Maqbara, Moti Masjid, among others.

-Features

-Mughal architecture incorporates Hindu elements with Persian and Islamic elements.
-Some features common to many buildings are:

-Large bulbous onion domes, sometimes surrounded by four smaller domes.